 - A person playing Pokémon GO (Image: unsplash.com/@davidgrdm)

 Even if you have never played, or seen anyone play, Pokémon GO, the chances are good that you may have still interacted with AR.
 It has become almost ubiquitous on mobile phones, adding a hat or glasses to a selfie you have taken or putting a filter over your Snapchat (or maybe you have seen your kids do this one).
 While AR is big in the consumer space, it is increasingly finding its way into business applications.
-Some use cases that employ AR include employee training, industrial field service, retail, design and creative, and customer experience.
+Some use cases that employ AR include employee training, industrial field service, retail, design and creative, customer experience, and even interior design.

 MR is an extension of AR that allows real and virtual elements to interact in an environment.
 The user can also interact with these virtual elements, such as moving them around or spinning them by gesturing with their hands.
 Microsoft was one of the pioneering companies behind MR, particularly with the HoloLens device which allows users to see and manipulate 2D and 3D digital objects within their view of the real world.